 5 Hidden Excel Tricks You Never Knew Existed

 Excel is arguably the best and most used spreadsheet program in history.
 It also provides tons of other smart tools that make it the “Swiss Army Knife” of the software world.
-Let’s go over some hidden Excel tricks that you never knew existed.
+Let’s go over some hidden Excel tips and tricks that you never knew existed.

 If you have columns that are repeating patterns, you can manually type them in or you can use Flash Fill to quickly and efficiently input the data.
 For example, say you’re entering names and you need just the initials for each set.
 Rather than manually entering all the names and then the initials, you can Flash Fill the data once you’ve established a pattern in the preceding cells.